Tips to Keep Yourself Well and Healthy During A Pandemic?

 Going suddenly into isolation or quarantine has many significant results few of us prepare for.

-But just like Obama advised in 2014; and after the experience of Ebola, our mindset now should be to prepare for the impacts a global pandemic could mean to us personally.
+But just like Obama advised in 2014, and after the experience of Ebola, our mindset now should be to prepare for the impacts a global pandemic could mean on us personally.

 Isolation and routine change could lead to different situations closely related to how we were before the beginning of the pandemic.